microsoft/azure-spring-apps-training/09-putting-it-all-together-a-complete-microservice-stack/README.md

 ## Review the distributed tracing to better understand the architecture

-Distributed tracing is enabled by default on Azure Spring Cloud, so your microservices and gateway are already being monitored.
+Distributed tracing is enabled by default on Azure Spring Apps, so your microservices and gateway are already being monitored.

 Now, you can use the VueJS application on [https://spring-training.azureedge.net/](https://spring-training.azureedge.net/) to generate some traffic on the microservices stack.